-In the beginning of the studies, there will be orientation programme to familiarise you with practicalities such as the campus services, studying environments, and getting acquainted with living in Mikkeli.
-The exact timetable of the orientation days for your study programme can be found on Xamk's website.
+Along with the first lectures, there will be orientation programme to familiarise you with practicalities such as the campus services, studying environments, and getting acquainted with living in Mikkeli.
+The exact timetable of the onsite orientation will be announced by email later.